bseltz-cohesity/scripts/powershell/cohesity-api/README.md

 * -noprompt: (optional) will not prompt user for password and will exit if password is not already stored
 * -helios: (optional) will use Helios api key for authentication

-You can use various username formats like:
+You can combine the domain and username like this:

 ```powershell
 apiauth -vip mycluster -username mydomain.net\myusername